NixOS/rfcs/rfcs/0000-import-from-derivation.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Overlap with recursive nix.
+Overlap with recursive Nix.

 # Alternatives
 [alternatives]: #alternatives

-Recursive nix alone. @shelvy raised some other downsides of import-from-derivation, not solved by this RFC, which I'll address below:
+Just do recursive Nix alone. @shelvy raised some other downsides of import-from-derivation, not solved by this RFC, which I'll address below:

 - *Import-from-derivation doesn't keep a connection between the build rule and its dependencies: the expressions imported-from-derivation are not discoverable from the final drv.*